rust-unofficial/too-many-lists/text/first-layout.md

 List".
 This is a recursive definition expressed as a *sum type*, which is a fancy name for "a type that can have different values which may be different types".
 Rust calls sum types `enum`s!
-If you're coming from a C-like language, this is exactly the enum you known and love, but on meth.
+If you're coming from a C-like language, this is exactly the enum you know and love, but on meth.
 So let's transcribe this functional definition into Rust!

 For now we'll avoid generics to keep things simple.
 We'll only support